ABOUT PACIFIC PLACE

 Tourism is on the rise, with passenger activity at Seattle-Tacoma airport at robust levels.

-Demand for hotel rooms is growing, and both hotel occupancy rates and hotel room revenues are expected to grow in 2024.
+Demand for hotel rooms is growing, and both hotel occupancy rates and hotel room revenues are expected to grow in 2026 with FIFA World Cup.

 Employment